dxrcy/dogfood-unreact-old/src/info.md

 # Cantaloupe

-In moderation; High in sugar

 `fruit, orange`

 -   MAYBE

+In moderation; High in sugar.

 Yes, cantaloupe is safe for dogs.
 Cantaloupe is packed with nutrients, low in calories, and a great source of water and fiber.
 It is, however, high in sugar, so should be shared in moderation, especially for dogs who are overweight or have diabetes.